victorbruce/ecommerce-product/README.md

 ## 🤝 Acknowledgments

-A big shoutout to the designers at Frontend Mentor who came up with this User Interface for peopele to try out.
+A big shoutout to the designers at Frontend Mentor who came up with this User Interface for people to try out.